somme/langchain-agents-streamlit/README.md

 Talk to your own CSV files
 ===============

-This is a simple app that allows you to talk to your own CSV files in a conversation.
+This is a conversational AI bot that allows you to talk to your own CSV files.
-Uses Langchain, pandas dataframes, Streamlit and OpenAi.
+Uses Langchain, pandas dataframes, agents, Streamlit and OpenAi.

-**Features**
+### Features

-* chat history
+* Chat history
-* basic memory using `ConversationBufferWindowMemory`
+* Basic memory using `ConversationBufferWindowMemory`

 ### Requirements